PlatformAwareProgramming/CloudClusters.jl/README.md

 ## How to reconnect to a non-terminated cluster

-If a cluster was not terminated in the execution of a standalone program or REPL session, the user may reconnect it by making a call to the ___@reconnect___ macro.
+If a cluster was not terminated in a previous execution of a standalone program or REPL session, the user may reconnect it using the ___@reconnect___ macro.
 For example:

 ```julia
 @reconnect :FXqElAnSeTEpQAm
 ```

 In the above code, ```:FXqElAnSeTEpQAm``` is the handle of a cluster not terminated in a previous execution session.
 But how may the user discover the cluster handle of a non-terminated cluster?
 After a crash, for example.
-For that, the user may call the ___@clusters___ macro, which returns a list of non-terminated clusters in previous sessions that may be reconnected:
+For that, the user may call the ___@clusters___ macro, which returns a list of non-terminated clusters in previous sessions that can be reconnected:

 ```julia
 julia> @clusters